-^{} Students should include one artifact from each domain in their Internship Plan and include this as the "elective" artifact for each domain above.
+\ Students should include one artifact from each domain in their Internship Plan and include this as the "elective" artifact for each domain above.
 Work with your internship site-based supervisor and the Internship Coordinator to identify an appropriate artifact to include.
+Elective artifacts provide an opportunity for the intern to complete activities and demonstrate competence in areas of interest or areas identified as opportunities for growth through the self-evaluation process.